Hindi Tamil

 1. The prescribed duties that are related to one’s occupation (Varna)

 • Brähmaëa, Kñatriya, Vaiçya and Çüdra.
-[Doctor, Engineer, Farmer, Teacher, Administrator, Warrior, Lawyer, Laborer, etc.]
+[Doctor, Engineer, Farmer, Teacher, Administrator, Warrior, Lawyer, Laborer, etc., as per the context of modern civilization]

 1. The prescribed duties that are related to one’s family (Ashram)

-• The prescribed duties that are related to one’s parents, children, parents-in-law and others (like saintly persons, dependent living beings i.e. all the living beings, etc).
+• The prescribed duties that are related to one’s parents, children, parents-in-law and others (like saintly persons, dependent living beings i.e. all the living beings, etc.).
+[Note: Devotional service is not a set of ritualistic activities; it is an act of responsibility (performed through both body and self i.e., body should get engrossed in prescribed duty and self should get drowned in love of God).]

 1. The prescribed duties that are related to one’s spiritual-austerity (Sädhana)

-When one performs these three catagories of prescribed duties without any negligence and without any tinge of ulterior motivations, is said to be the devotional service.
-Eventually when one’s devotional service gets matured and merges into love of God, is said to be the pure devotional service (This is the act of self (the living being); not the body) (which is discussed elaborately in Çré Chaitanya Charitamrita).
+When one performs these three catagories of prescribed duties without any negligence and without any tinge of ulterior motivation, he is considered to be in devotional service.
+Eventually when his devotional service gets matured and merges into love of God, he is said to be in pure devotional service (which is the act of self (the living being); not the body) (which is discussed elaborately in Çré Chaitanya Charitamrita).

 Çré Chaitanya Charitamrita (Madhya lila 128, 129) states,